jxm6165/singularity-torch-rocm/tutorial_pod_env_setup.md

 ```

 We can view that the task is running by `squeue` command.
 The task is assumed to be completed within 1 minute.
 If it runs more than 1 minute, there is something wrong with your container image, especially ROCm is not working or GPUs are not available.

+**Note**: If the output file contains a line like "WARNING: no nv files on this host!", don't mind.
+You can change the last line in SLURM script with `singularity run --rocm $HOME/containers/rocm-torch.sif python3 -c "import torch;print(torch.cuda.is_available());"` and confirm GPU is available in the container!

 After the job is completed, an output file `slurm-<job-id>.out` will be stored in the current directory.
 This is a log file contains outputs from both PyTorch and SLURM.
 You could how the model is trained in 3 epochs.